AdamBoley/Fleet-Command/README.md

 I implemented the concept of experience as a way of balancing out the player's losses - when they fight, losses are pretty much inevitable due to the calculations, but the experience gained by the player's crews counters this.

+Toward the end of the project, testing revealed that player_experience was having an outsized effect on the outcome of the game, particularly toward the end of the game.
+To compensate, I reduced experience gains from + 0.1 per mission to + 0.03 per mission.
+The former method was far too overpowered, akin to the player's ships growing new turrets!

 I decided to implement the boarding mechanic as another way of balancing out the player's losses, and to add flavour and additional choices to the game for the player to consider.
 I added the option to board all enemy ships at once when I noted that after the battle in the second mission, the calculations returned 16 enemy ships that could be boarded, which would be a boring slog for the player to board one after another.
 I added the option to abandon the boarding operation when I noted that a player might like to focus on adding certain ships to their fleet.

 When working on commit #60, which overhauled the update_player function so that Marines are lost when the player's cruisers and battleships are damaged or destroyed, I chose for: